SKNdhlovu/Advance-Arrays/README.md

 # Advance-Arrays
-Usage of 2D arrays, methods to output information on a console screen
+Usage of 2D arrays, methods, ref parameters to output information on a console screen